marco-zani/UniNotes/fog&cloud/fogObs/5-Cloud storage.md

 # Block storage
+Base foundation for other solutions

+## Storage area network
+Used for connecting storage devices between each other and with servers.
+This way servers only need to know the logical address

 ## Open stack Cinder
 It implements services and libraries to provide **access to block storage** resources.
 It's used to provide persistent external storage to VMs and containers

-# Distributed file systems
+# File systems
 A file system controls how data (file and directories) is stored and retrieved

 #### Unix File System (UFS)
-Unix uses a **layered** and **hierachical** design to provide flexibility and scalability to the filesystem.
-Is also used metadata to mantain the filesystem philosophy
+Unix uses a **layered** and **hierarchical** design to provide flexibility and scalability to the file system.
+Is also used metadata to maintain the file system philosophy

+Is based on the Inode data structure

 The layering divides the physical organization in the lower layers, and in the upper layers is placed the logical organization

+## Distributed FS

 #### Network File System (NFS)
 The design objective is to integrate the existing semantics for the UFS in a client-server model while allowing clients to be supported on different OSs.